LPHS Clubs & Activities

 -gold cord hour events

-Friday mornings in room 304 before school from 7:40 to 7:55.
-Junior Advisory Board Angie Hartman, email@example.com The purpose of Junior Advisory Board is to develop the characteristics of hard work, collaboration, and time management to achieve goals, specifically—making a memorable prom for their senior year.
+Once or twice a month, day and time will be chosen by group members.
+Junior Advisory Board Angie Hartman, email@example.com The purpose of Junior Advisory Board is to develop the characteristics of hard work, collaboration, and time management to achieve goals, specifically - making a memorable variety show and raising money for their Senior Prom.

 -Homecoming Variety Show

-Once a month for 30 minutes, day of the month will be chosen by group members.
-Senior Advisory Board Lori Turczyn, firstname.lastname@example.org, & Mary Kay Lamboley, email@example.com The purpose of Senior Advisory Board is to teach students how to plan, organize, and raise money for activities including homecoming float, volleyball tournament, and decoration for the senior prom.
+Once a month, day of the month will be chosen by group members.
+Senior Advisory Board Jen Scoma, firstname.lastname@example.org, & Mary Kay Lamboley, email@example.com The purpose of Senior Advisory Board is to teach students how to plan, organize, and raise money for activities and decorations for the senior prom.
 Fundraisers include spirit wear and yard sign sales.